halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 tcache_entry;
 ```

 The `std::vector` type is a C++ linked-list which can store arbitrary data types.
 Under the hood, it involves some dynamic memory allocations.
-It is the object of a free Ret2 Wargame challenge and is also the focus of discussion here.
+It is a focus area of the Wargame challenge and is also the focus of discussion here.

 Let's start with some driver code.